Divorce is the legal process of ending a marriage. Divorce can be a very difficult and emotional process, especially when children are involved.

 If you and your child’s other parent are not married and you want to establish each of your individual parental rights and responsibilities, you should file a Parental Rights & Responsibilities complaint (see Parental Rights & Responsibilities Cases), not a divorce complaint.

-You can file for divorce in Maine if you are married and:
+You can file for divorce in Maine if:

-- You have lived in Maine for 6 months or longer;
+- You are married and have lived in Maine for 6 months or longer; or

 - You are a Maine resident and were living in Maine when the cause of divorce arose; or